 Just before he ascended to heaven, Jesus gathered his disciples together one last time to give them his final instructions.
 What he told them to do after his departure made them a part of God's great salvation plan for man.
 They were not the first ones, however, to receive such a commission from God.

 The words of the Great Commission, spoken by Christ, are found primary in Matthew 28:18 - 20, Mark 16:15 - 18 and Luke 24:47.
 Matthew's account, of all the gospels, is the most complete.
-Jesus first reveals that the Father has given him ALL authority in the universe to carry out the remaining phases of his plan (Matthew 28:18).
+Jesus first reveals that the Father has given him all authority in the universe to carry out the remaining phases of his plan (Matthew 28:18).
 He then states the main part of the commission he is giving them.

-Jesus then tells his disciples to teach others all the things he taught them (verse 20) and finally that he will be with them (and all those who follow in their footsteps) until his return.
+Jesus then tells his disciples to teach others all the things he taught them (Matthew 28:20) and finally that he will be with them (and all those who follow in their footsteps) until his return.
 Jesus' statements, however, beg yet another question.
 What, exactly, IS the gospel message?

 The Great Commission includes a call to repent of sin, to accept Christ's sacrifice for the forgiveness of those sins, to go under the waters of baptism and receive God's Spirit, and to live a life of obedience to God's laws, ways and will.

-The New Testament contains MANY examples of God moving "average" Christians to do great things.
+The New Testament contains many examples of God moving "average" Christians to do great things.
 After Stephen was martyred (Acts 7), many of the brethren fled Jerusalem but took with them the Gospel message.
-The Bible states they went everywhere PREACHING the word (Acts 8:4) in the spirit of the commission given by Jesus!
+The Bible states they went everywhere preaching the word (Acts 8:4) in the spirit of the commission given by Jesus!

 The New Testaments lists no less than twenty-one fellowships where a group of believers and those interested in the Messiah met in homes to worship God and learn from the Bible.
 These groups played their part in the commission by helping to spread the gospel in their local areas.

 What is the Great Commission?
-It is the work Jesus gave not only to his twelve personally chosen disciples but to the entire church he was building upon HIMSELF (Matthew 16:18).
+It is the work Jesus gave not only to his twelve personally chosen disciples but to the entire church he was building upon himself (Matthew 16:18).
 It is the charge to take his words, and the entirety of what Scripture teaches, to the ends of the earth.